 The digital equivalent of empty supermarket shelves are thin pages.
 Thin pages are those that have little or no content that is likely to satisfy the user’s search query.
-When it comes to collection pages on Shopify (or any other ecommerce platform for that matter) their main value are product listings.
-A collection without any product listings will never satisfy user search query, just like a cereal aisle with no cereal.
-In order to keep site visitors happy, you must keep track of collections, identify in a timely manner those that run out of products (which is common with small ecommerce stores or stores where product listings often go out of stock due to initially low inventory), and deal with them immediately.
+When it comes to collection pages on Shopify (or any other e-commerce platform for that matter) their main value is product listings.
+A collection without any product listings will never satisfy the user search query, just like a cereal aisle with no cereal.
+In order to keep site visitors happy, you must keep track of collections, identify in a timely manner those that run out of products (which is common with small e-commerce stores or stores where product listings often go out of stock due to initially low inventory), and deal with them immediately.

 Identifying Empty Collections

 - The open-source, and very useful Screaming Frog software (https://www.screamingfrog.co.uk/seo-spider/)

 Here’s the 101 on how to identify thin pages and stock your digital shelves...